behave/behave/docs/tutorial.rst

   This uses full regular expressions to parse the clause text.
 You will need to use named groups "(?P<name>...)" to define the variables pulled from the text and passed to your ``step()`` function.

+To specify which parser to use invoke :func:`~behave.matchers.step_matcher` with the name of the matcher to use.
+You may change matcher to suit specific step functions - the last call to ``step_matcher`` before a step function declaration will be the one it uses.

 .. _`simple parser`: http://pypi.python.org/pypi/parse